gkorpal/gkorpal.github.io/_posts/2016-05-02-cross-diagonal-cover-iv.md

 <figure>
   <img src="/images/new-doc-23_1.jpg" alt="my alt text"style="width:600px;height:500px;"/>
-  <figcaption>ote that though (1,1) position is encountered twice but it is added to "visited squares" list only once.</figcaption>
+  <figcaption>Note that though (1,1) position is encountered twice but it is added to "visited squares" list only once.</figcaption>
 </figure>

 So far I haven't been able to derive a useful interpretation even after getting access to lot of data.
 I hope to formulate a conjecture soon...